-Here’s a list of eight most difficult people to shop for and gift ideas you can impress them with.
-All the mentioned merchants are conveniently available through Ugift, an app for customisable gift cards.
-Read till the end for the full deets, and a nifty free gift card perk for new users.
+Here’s a list of the most difficult people to shop for and gift ideas you can impress them with.

 Ask any budget-conscious mum what she wants for a gift, and you’d likely be met with “you don’t have to get me anything.”
 As well-intentioned as her response may be, it makes finding the perfect gift to showcase your love and appreciation all the more frustrating.

 It’s even worse when she tells you to “save your money”, because they can definitely use their Singapore auntie prowess to find your gift at a cheaper price.

 While that may be the case, you can still surprise them with a gift card to merchants they’re bound to frequent.
 Examples include NTUC Fairprice, Sheng Siong, and RedMart, where a gift card to offset food and household essentials is sure to delight Mummy Dearest.

 Sometimes, buying your girlfriend makeup in the wrong colour or gifting them clothes in an aesthetic they never wear basically amounts to a criminal offence in their eyes.

 If you’re pulling your hair out wondering “what on earth do I get BB this year?”, treating your girlfriend to an all-expenses-paid shopping spree might be the way to go – by way of a gift card to beauty and fashion retailers like Sephora and Zalora.